Tutorial 32: Glass and Ice

 m_WindowModel = new ModelClass;

-result = m_WindowModel->Initialize(m_OpenGL, modelFilename, textureFilename1, textureFilename2, false);
+result = m_WindowModel->Initialize(m_OpenGL, modelFilename, textureFilename1, false, textureFilename2, false, NULL, false);

 if(!result)